aretius/Machine_learning_Projects/Project1/README.md

-#PROJECT 1
+# Project 1

-There will be two folders here namely Details and Implementaion.
+Details regarding the subsequent folders.

 Details will be containing the project's aim.